exegesis-js/exegesis/docs/Options.md

 ## securityPlugins

-An array of security plugins.
+An hash of security plugins.
+Keys are security scheme names from your OpenAPI document, values are Security Plugin functions.
 See [Security Plugins](https://github.com/exegesis-js/exegesis/blob/master/docs/OAS3%20Security.md) for details.

 ## mimeTypeParsers